lupyuen/lupyuen.github.io/src/romfs.md

     ".word 0x0001 \n"

     // Input+Output Registers: None
-    // Input-Only Registers: A0 to A1
+    // Input-Only Registers: A0 and A1
     // Clobbers the Memory
     :
     : "r"(r0), "r"(r1)